fabiocerqueira/easydojo/README.rst

     List of all handlers:
         * Arduino -  Send a serial command to arduino with tests results

+        * UbuntuNotify -  Displays tests results on console and a Ubuntu Desktop notification

         * MacNotify -  Displays tests results on console and a Mac Desktop notification

         * WebSocket -  Send tests results via WebSocket.